netbeez/bash-style-guide/bash-style-guide.md

 #### `readonly` statement
 `readonly` creates a constant variable (cannot be changed) in the global scope.
 This should *only* be used when you want to create a global variable from inside a function scope.
-There should be very few cases where use need to use `readonly`.

 ```
 # good
 function foo(){
 	readonly MY_FOO="hello world!"
-	echo "${MY_FOO}" # output: "hello world!"
+	echo "${MY_FOO" # output: "hello world!"
 }

 echo "${MY_FOO}" # output: "hello world!"